Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Short on time

-Reduce the main set to 4 x 75 and keep the rest the same.
+Reduce the main set to 4 x 75 and keep the rest interval the same.

 Extra recovery

-Add 10 seconds of rest between repeats to keep your pace consistent.
+Add 10 seconds of rest between repeats if your split times start to drift.

 Coach notes